 Stroud Center senior research scientist and Director, Bernard W. Sweeney, Riparian buffers (also referred to as streamside forests), the subject of Sweeney’s and Herbert’s presentations at the AWRA coference, play an important role in the health of stream and river ecosystems—and improving water quality.gave the July 1st keynote address at the 3rd quadrennial AWRA Riparian Ecosystems and Buffers Conference: Working at the Water’s Edge.
 The conference, which draws its speakers from among the most prominent scientists in the fields of riparian ecosystems research around the world, attracts a diverse audience of scientists in addition to: water resources specialists, land management planners, watershed and environmental groups, students, teachers and government and corporate policy makers.
 This AWRA Summer Specialty Conference was focused on best practices for management of critical Riparian landscape.
 Sweeney’s presentation, Trees, Streams, and Water Quality, was met with enthusiasm by the group of 250 academics and resource management professionals from around the country.

-Stroud Center research technician, Susan Herbert, also presented findings from an U.S. Environmental Protection Agency (EPA) National Monitoring Program on the importance of streamside reforestation for reducing nonpoint-source pollution in small streams.
+Stroud Center staff scientist, Susan Herbert, also presented findings from an U.S. Environmental Protection Agency (EPA) National Monitoring Program on the importance of streamside reforestation for reducing nonpoint-source pollution in small streams.
 Results from this study, lead by principal investigator and research scientist, J. Denis Newbold, indicate that 10 years after planting a streamside forest, the nitrate and sediment export are reduced from the watershed by approximately 30% and 55% respectively.

 HISTORIC YELLOW SPRINGS